crozzdev/DrumMachine/README.md

 - User Story #7: When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

+## Prerequisites

+1. You have NodeJS installed (latest stable)
+2. You have basic knowledge about Vite.
+Otherwise, please check more info [here](https://vitejs.dev/guide/)

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-username/drum-machine.git`